vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 }
 ```

-`Car` needs an `Engine` to work.
-So it just... makes one, right there in the field declaration, using `new PetrolEngine()`.

-This looks completely normal — it's how most people write Java when they're starting out.
-But it has three real problems, and every one of them shows up eventually:
+`Car` needs an `Engine`, so it just makes one itself, right there.
+This looks normal — it's how most people write Java at first.
+But it causes two real problems:

-1. **`Car` is welded to `PetrolEngine` forever.** If tomorrow you need an `ElectricEngine`, you have to open up `Car` and edit its source code.
-A class that's supposed to just be "a car" now has to change every time the *engine* changes.
+1. **`Car` is welded to `PetrolEngine` forever.** Need an `ElectricEngine` tomorrow?
+You have to edit `Car`'s source code.
-2. **You cannot test `Car` in isolation.** If you want to write a unit test for `Car.start()`, you're stuck also testing whatever `PetrolEngine.ignite()` actually does — maybe it talks to real hardware, maybe it's slow, maybe it throws in some environments.
-You wanted to test one class; you got two, whether you wanted to or not.
+2. **You can't test `Car` alone.** Testing `Car.start()` also tests whatever `PetrolEngine.ignite()` really does — real hardware, slow calls, whatever it happens to be.

-3. **This doesn't stay small.** A real application isn't one class with one dependency — it's hundreds of classes, each needing a handful of others.
-If every class manufactures its own dependencies internally, the whole codebase turns into a tangle where nothing can be swapped, mocked, or reused without editing source code all over the place.
+And it doesn't stay small: a real app has hundreds of classes, each building its own dependencies the same way, and none of it can be swapped or tested without editing source code everywhere.

-Keep this `Car`/`Engine` example in your head.
-Everything below is the fix for exactly this problem, introduced one small step at a time.

-## 2. The Fix (Still Plain Java, No Spring Yet): Hand the Dependency In From Outside
+## 2. The Fix: Hand the Dependency In From Outside

-The fix is almost embarrassingly simple.
-Instead of `Car` building its own `Engine`, someone else builds the `Engine` and **hands it to** `Car`:
+Instead of `Car` building its own `Engine`, someone else builds the `Engine` and hands it to `Car`:

 ```java
 interface Engine {